tangentsoft/pidp8i/doc/uwfocal-manual.md

 are resettable, i.e. if they are wired for 'pulse' input.
 This ensures that only one occurrence of an event will be detected by the program.

-`FDIN` can be made to respond to only a single bit, or to a collection of bits, by including various arguments as the programmer desires.
+`FDIN` can be made to respond to only a single bit — or to a collection of bits — by including various arguments as the programmer desires.
 For instance, `FDIN(1)` will only sense the state of bit '1'.
 If bit 1 is on, `FDIN` will have the value 2048, while if it is off, the value 0 will be returned, regardless of the setting of any other bits.